lifeBalance/roger-skyline-1/README/crontab_packages_update.md

-# `cron` assignments
+# Schedule Task for Packages Update
 For this part of the assignment we have to do two things:

-1. Create a **script** that updates all the sources of package, then your packages and which logs the whole in a file named /var/log/update_script.log.
+1. Create a **script** that updates all the sources of packages, then your packages and which logs the whole in a file named /var/log/update_script.log.
 2. Create a **scheduled task** for this script once a week at **4AM** and every time the machine reboots.

 ## 1. Update Packages Script
-We can create a folder to store our **scripts**:
+Let's start by creating a folder to store our **scripts**:
 ```
 mkdir -r ./local/bin
 ```

-Then add it to our PATH; so in our shell configuration we'll add:
+Let's add it to our PATH; so in our shell configuration we'll add:
 ```
 export PATH=$HOME/.local/bin:$PATH
 ```